Mitosis is cell division which produces two identical cells used for growth and repair.

 Starts with one human cell containing 46 chromosomes

 2 cells each containing 46 chromosomes

-All these chromosomes then line themselves up and split down the middle to form a duplicate of each other as the cell divides.
+They then split down the middle to form a duplicate of each other as the cell divides.

 Simplified, mitosis in a nucleus with just four chromosomes would be as follows: